| Title: | Generate Citation File Format ('CFF') Metadata for R Packages |

 functions are similar.

-The rest of methods returns usually an object of class cff
+The remaining methods return an object of class cff.
+However, if

 corresponding subclass.